HEP-KBFI/ml-training/main_scripts/README.md

 ## Optimizing the training variables

-Having too many features (or trainigvariables) will cause the model to be overfitted, so it generalizes bad on the unseen data.
+Having too many features (or trainig variables) will cause the model to be overfitted, so it generalizes bad on the unseen data.
 To overcome this overtraining problem, one needs to reduce the number of training variables.
 For this purpose, one can use the cript **trainvar_optimization.py**.